ayoitshasya/task-management-system/README.md

 ### Prerequisites

 - Node.js (v18 or above)
-- MongoDB (v6 or above) running locally
+- MongoDB Community Edition (v6 or above) running locally
 - npm

+> MongoDB collections are created automatically by Mongoose on first use — no manual database setup or migration scripts needed.

 ### 1. Clone the repository